JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 │ 5   │ 501   │ 2505  │
 ```

-In order to apply a function to each non-grouping column ofr a `GroupedDataFrame` you can write:
+In order to apply a function to each non-grouping column of a `GroupedDataFrame` you can write:
 ```jldoctest sac
 julia> gd = groupby(iris, :Species);